What to do if coronavirus variants leave you stranded overseas

 Track border rules with multiple sources

-The U.S. State Department urged travelers to read covid-19 information for their destination on embassy websites and on Travel.State.gov.
+The U.S. State Department urged travelers to read coronavirus information for their destination on embassy websites and on Travel.State.gov.
 That information includes entry and exit rules, testing availability and quarantine information.

-“We also encourage traveling U.S. citizens to monitor local news,” the statement said.
+“We also encourage traveling U.S. citizens to monitor local news,” its statement said.
 “As we’ve seen recently, many countries can change their own rules with very little notice.”

 The department also said U.S. citizens who travel abroad should register their plans in the Smart Traveler Enrollment Program, which provides updates about their destination and helps the embassy reach them in an emergency.